Whatsapp Icon

 Balance Carbohydrate Intake:

-Carbohydrates have the most immediate effect on blood sugar levels, so its essential to balance your intake.
+Carbohydrates have the most immediate effect on blood sugar levels, so it's essential to balance your intake.
 Opt for complex carbohydrates over simple sugars, as they are digested slower and lead to a more gradual rise in blood sugar.
 Distributing carbohydrate intake evenly throughout the day can also help prevent spikes in blood sugar levels.

 Hydration and Blood Sugar: